-We produce vinyl coated fabrics and laminated composites through a continuous cast manufacturing process.
+We produce vinyl coated fabrics and laminated composites through a continuous cast or spread coating manufacturing process.
 The continuous cast method yields a material with a soft finish, deep grain pattern, wide temperature tolerance range and high malleability factor for thermoforming.
 In addition, we possess plastisol-compounding capability, a variety of proprietary formulations and highly versatile finishing processes.
-We believe that our products are differentiated in the market by unique protective topcoat finishes and adhesive back coats, as well as rotogravure printing, which imparts multiple features, character prints and non-registered prints.
+We believe that our products are differentiated in the market by unique protective topcoat finishes and adhesive back coats, as well as five color register and rotogravure printing, which imparts multiple features, character prints and non-registered prints.
 We also have the in-house capability to perform transfer printing as well as micro-perforation, which provides product breathability.

-We seek to ensure that every product fully meets customer requirements of specification, reliability and performance.
+We seek to ensure that every product fully meets customer requirements of specifications, reliability and performance.

 We believe that we maintain our market leadership position through a strong research and development effort that provides strong product development capability.
 This yields enhanced product characteristics, lower cost of material combinations and new proprietary product formulations.
-We estimate that approximately 12.1% of our sales relate to products developed to customer specifications.
+We estimate that approximately 13.4% of our sales relate to products developed to customer specifications.

 Our Stoughton, Wisconsin facility achieved ISO 9001:2008 status in 1999 and has renewed it annually since then.
-Our UK facility achieved ISO TS 16949 status in 2004 and is approved to the European Council Directive 96/98 EX on Marine Equipment as amended for Module D Production Quality
+Our U.K. facility achieved ISO TS 16949 status in 2004 and is approved to the European Council Directive 96/98 EX on Marine Equipment as amended for Module D Production Quality.